snehilkr21/NETFLIX_GPT/nextflixgpt/README.md

 - Implemented sign In user Api
 - created Redux store with userSlice
 - As soon as user sign in userSlice is updated with user details
+- Implemented Sign out
+- Update Profile
+- BugFix : Sign up user dispalyname and prfile picture update
+- BugFix : if the user is not logged in redirect to /browse to login page and vice-versa
+- unsubsribed to the onAuthStateChanges callback
+- Add hardcoded page with constant value

 ### features
 -Login/Sign UP page